 Prove out part designs and manufacturability at a fraction of the production cost and convert concepts into perfect parts with robust prototyping from Wiegel Tool Works.

-Family owned and operated since 1941, Wiegel Tool Works is capable of producing a range of products with rapid prototyping including:
+Family owned and operated since 1941, Wiegel Tool Works is capable of producing a range of custom, precision metal stampings with rapid prototyping prior to mass-production including:

 - Brake Components